shabiel/M-Tools-Project/README.md

  - Java 1.7 or Java 1.8.
 YOU MUST CHECK FOR THAT USING YOUR OS'S COMMAND LINE.
  ECLISPE DOES NOT WARN YOU IF IT CAN'T LOAD IT.
 Use `java -version` to find out what version you have.
- - DOES NOT WORK ON MACS due to AWT Bugs with Eclipse and Mac.
-AWT bug not present in Java 1.6, but this plug-in requires a minimum of Java 1.7 to run.
- And it is definitely not secure to run Java 1.6 anywhere now.

 ## How to install
 ### Eclipse